GBrachetta/guillermo/README.md

 ### Who are the primary target groups

-The website is aimed at a general public, the target in general ranging from young adults onwards, in general educated people and with an inclination about classical (baroque) music.
+The website is aimed at a general public, the target in general ranging from young adults onwards, in general educated people and with an inclination to enjoy classical (baroque) music.

-Concert organisers will also benefit by being aware of the artist's calendar of activities and having a clear way to contact them.
+Concert organisers will also benefit by being aware of the artist's calendar of activities and having a clear way to contact him.

 ### What is it that they want to achieve

-Users will either want to share find information about the artist, know when they could attend to one of their concerts and buy their recordings.
+Users will either want to find information about the artist, know when they could attend to one of his concerts and buy his recordings.

 ### How is my project the best way to help them achieve those things

 The app provides as much information about the artist as possible while keeping it decluttered.
-The web is the most appropriate vector to share multimedia such as sound, images and video, and gives the user the chance to purchase CDs and the site owner an effective channel to promote themselves.
+The web is the most appropriate vector to share multimedia such as sound, images and video, and gives the user the chance to purchase CDs and the site owner an effective channel to promote himself.

-The app features information on several aspects, professional and personal, aimed at creating a relationship between the site owner and the visitor.
+The app features information on several aspects, professional and personal, aimed at creating a relationship between the artist and the visitor.

 Users can create a profile if they are interested in purchasing a CD, but the app lets anonymous users to freely browse all information in it.